Fasting and Prayer Guide

 Petition

-How would you like to see yourself reflect more of Jesus’ mindset in this passage?
-How would this change the way you do life with others?
-From this passage, what’s one change you would like to see in yourself by this time next year?
+How would you like to see yourself reflect more of Jesus as we see him in these passages?
+What’s one change you would like to see in yourself by this time next year?
+What temptations or hardships do you anticipate facing over the coming year?
+What major decisions do you see yourself making?
 Talk to the Lord about all this.

 Scripture passage at the top of the page